Miniature park: History

+While working as a junior architect on the Hampstead Garden Suburb in 1907, Charles Paget Wade created a model village, named 'Fladbury' in the rear garden of his lodgings..
+It was later relocated to Snowshill Manor, his house in Gloucestershire, where, after falling into disrepair for some years, it can be visited, renamed to 'Wolf's Cove'.

 There is evidence to suggest the existence of private model villages and miniature parks since the 19th century, but it was only in the 1930s to 1950s that the genre became tourist attractions.
 Early examples include Bekonscot and Bourton-on-the-Water in the UK and Madurodam in The Hague.

 Variations on a theme

 Most model villages and parks are built to a consistent scale; varying from 1:76 as used by the intricately detailed Pendon in England up to the 1:9 scale of Wimborne Model Town.

 There has been a move away from the model village concept since the mid- to late 20th century towards a miniature park concept.
 Model villages are typically larger-scale, sit in a cohesive miniature landscape and allow viewing and physical interaction with the exhibits, such as publicly accessed streets and urban areas.
 Miniature parks however, are primarily concerned with the display of exhibits in their own right, viewed from a distance.
 Model railways, rivers and roads may provide a continuation between miniature parks exhibits.